 ACEEE’s initiative to scale energy efficiency programs and focus them on meeting the climate challenge

-Utility energy efficiency programs have a track record of saving customers energy and money, but the vast majority are not yet meeting their potential to mitigate climate change.
-Amid a rapid rise in renewable power generation and in technology enabling demand flexibility, it’s time to restructure efficiency efforts to focus them on doing their critical part to reduce greenhouse gas emissions.
+Utility energy efficiency programs have a proven record of saving energy and money, but here’s an uncomfortable truth: they aren’t yet up to the immense challenge of the climate crisis.
+Amid a rapid rise in renewable power generation and growing recognition of the importance of ensuring an equitable clean energy transition, it’s time to rethink and restructure these efficiency efforts.
+Utilities need to scale these programs up and focus them on doing their vital part to reduce greenhouse gas emissions.

 While we’re excited to see a growing number of utilities setting goals of net-zero carbon emissions, there is much work to be done.
 Meeting these goals will require an industry transformation: updates to legislative and regulatory policies, market preparation to adopt these changes, and development of better utility programs that focus on whole-building decarbonization solutions.